What mattress is better than Saatva?

 Saatva Latex Hybrid ( latex with coils).

-Saatva HD ( a latex-coil hybrid developed for sleepers who weigh 300 to 500 pounds).
+Saatva HD ( a latex-coil hybrid created for sleepers who weigh 300 to 500 pounds).

 Saatva Youth ( a foam-coil hybrid for kids ages 3 through 12).

-We haven’t yet done a deep dive into the “natural” claims of Saatva or of other “environment-friendly” brand names.
-We do know that the business utilizes thistle pulp or organic wool as a flame retardant (as opposed to fiberglass or chemicals) and only natural cotton (rather of artificial blends) in its covers.
-As do other online mattress business, Saatva touts such bonus as zoned layers for “optimum spinal column assistance”; we’re less impressed with those functions and more appreciative of Saatva’s responsive customer care and long lasting foams and coils.
-Saatva Reviewswith Warranty
+We have not yet done a deep dive into the “natural” claims of Saatva or of other “eco-friendly” brands.
+However we do understand that the business utilizes thistle pulp or organic wool as a flame retardant (as opposed to fiberglass or chemicals) and only natural cotton (instead of artificial blends) in its covers.
+As do other online mattress companies, Saatva touts such extras as zoned layers for “optimal spine assistance”; we’re less impressed with those functions and more appreciative of Saatva’s responsive client service and resilient foams and coils.
+Saatva Reviews With Warranty